Policy Concerning Academic Probation, Program Withdrawal and Re-audition

 Requirements for progression

 - Students whose cumulative music GPA is below the level for progression (6.0 to go into 2nd year and 7.0 to go into 3rd and 4th years and to graduate) by no more than 2.0 grade points will be placed on academic probation.
+Students on probation will remain registered as BMus: Without Designation until the probation is cleared.

 - Students whose cumulative music GPA is below the level for progression (6.0 to go into 2nd year and 7.0 to go into 3rd and 4th years and to graduate) by more than 2.0 grade points must withdraw from the program.
 Note that by university policy, students whose cumulative overall GPA falls below 2.0 must withdraw from the university.